Tulsi258/Machine_Learning/README.md

 Clasification can further divided into two parts:

 ***i.
 Linear***

   - Logistic Regression
   - Support Vector Machines

 ***ii.
 Non-linear***

   - K-Nearest Neighbours
   - Kernel SVM
   - Naïve Bayes
   - Decision Tree Classification
   - Random Forest Classification

 **b) Regression:**
 It is used to understand the relationship between dependent and independent variables.
 To predict a continuous outcome (y: Dependent Variable) based on the value of one or more predictor variables (x: Independent Variable).
 The following are the types of regression:

   - Linear Regression
   - Logistic Regression
   - Polynomial Regression
   - Support Vector Regression
   - Decision Tree Regression
   - Random Forest Regression
   - Ridge Regression
-- Lasso Regression:
+  - Lasso Regression

 **2. Unsupervised Learning**
 Unsupervised learning is the training of a machine using information that is neither classified nor labeled and allowing the algorithm to act on